gploumpis/angular-seed-browserify/README.md

 ### TODO

+* Showcase i18n
+* Showcase routing across components
 * Integrate with travis for CI
-* Showcase i18n
 * Incorporate live reload of SPA on build
-* Showcase routing and state composition